jimmy-morgan/a2a-api/README.md

 ## Setting up your environment

 The API was built using Laravel 8 running locally on Mac OSX, Apache 2 and PHP 8.
+It includes basic CRUD testing using PHPUnit.

 1. Make sure composer is installed and run `composer install` in the project folder.
 2. Create mysql database and call it a2a.